 If he wasn’t 12, I would have thought he was making fun of me.
 But I was high on exhilaration.
 I had just rode my first wave.
 Not the one that you do in a lesson on a board twice as long as you are.
 I paddled into a wave, felt the lift, popped up and slid down the wave as far as it went.

 It felt amazing: that high you get when you’ve conquered fear and nature.
 When I finally fell off I squealed a bit and couldn’t stop smiling.
-I swam over to Tom to see if he saw (he didn’t).
+I swam over to my partner to see if he saw (he didn’t).

 “Non,” I answered.
 It wasn’t my first time surfing.